The Child Care Innovation Fund: An initiative to reimagine child care and accelerate impact.

 Key Dates:

-Questions regarding this competitive funding announcement may be directed via email to technicalassistance@ecic4kids.org.
+Questions regarding this competitive funding opportunity may be directed via email to technicalassistance@ecic4kids.org.

 Our Impact